A critical review of recent GAIA wide binary gravity tests: Recent results reporting a preference for Newtonian models in the low acceleration regime

-Then, a 2 dimensional binning in a ($\tilde{v}$, $s_{2D}$) plane is imposed, with a binning strategy which was previously established and decided upon to optimise the possibility of distinguishing between Newtonian and MOND scenarios, Banik et al. (2021).
+Then, a 2 dimensional 540 cell binning in the ($s_{2D}$, $\tilde{v}$) plane is imposed, with a binning strategy which was previously established and decided upon to optimise the possibility of distinguishing between Newtonian and MOND scenarios, Banik et al. (2021).
 This binning of the ($\tilde{v}$, $s_{2D}$) plane is then populated using the carefully inferred observational $\tilde{v}$ values described above.
-However, the corresponding $\sigma_{\tilde{v}}$ values play no part in the gravity inference procedure, their role is restricted to defining the sample, as can be confirmed from the first paragraph in Section 2.3 and from section 2.4.6 in Banik et al. (2024).
-Once this ($\tilde{v}$, $s_{2D}$) plane has been populated, it serves as a template against which various models are compared and evaluated through a counts-in-cells procedure.
+However, the corresponding $\sigma_{\tilde{v}}$ values play no role in the gravity inference procedure.
+Their role is restricted to defining the sample, as can be confirmed from the first paragraph in Section 2.3 and from section 2.4.6 in B24.
+Once this ($\tilde{v}$, $s_{2D}$) plane has been populated, it serves as a unique template against which various models are compared and evaluated through a counts-in-cells procedure.
+In going from the 73,159 binaries and 250 cells of PS23 to 8,611 binaries and 540 cells in B24, the average occupancy numbers fell from 292.6 in PS23 to only 16 observed binaries per cell in B24, as shown later, this introduces a very large variance on the final inferred results, which was ignored in B24.

-Each model is defined through various parameters including the $\alpha$ parameter mentioned in the previous section in connection with the probability distribution of ellipticities, the $f_{HT}$ parameter also mentioned previously in connection with an assumed fraction of hidden tertiaries, and an $\alpha_{grav}$ parameter which is defined as a sliding index between Newtonian gravity and MOND, with 0 corresponding to Newtonian gravity and 1 to a particular MOND model, QUMOND (Milgrom 2010).
-We do not give the precise formula for this last parameter, as it is not included either in Banik et al. (2024), where beyond the description given above, the reader is referred to an un-refereed paper from the arXiv (Banik et al. 2021) for the exact definition of $\alpha_{grav}$.
+Each model is defined through various parameters including the $\alpha$ parameter mentioned in the previous section in connection with the probability distribution of ellipticities, the $f_{\rm{multi}}$ parameter also mentioned previously in connection with an assumed fraction of hidden tertiaries, and an $\alpha_{grav}$ parameter which is defined as a sliding index between Newtonian gravity and MOND, with 0 corresponding to Newtonian gravity and 1 to a particular MOND model, QUMOND (Milgrom 2010).
 Further parameters are also introduced to describe the statistical distribution of hidden tertiary orbital parameters.
 A simultaneous fit to seven parameters describing the hidden tertiary frequency and orbital parameter distributions, an ellipticity probability function, a fraction of line-of-sight contaminants and potential changes in gravity is then implemented by these authors, as they are dealing with a sample where no strict kinematic contaminant exclusion strategies have been followed, and where no deep Newtonian region is employed to calibrate the hidden tertiary fraction.